muhammaduzairrazaq/portfolio/README.md

 To run the project, follow these steps:

-- Run index.html file in a browser.
+- Run the index.html file in a browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>